-It is anticipated that once the rail corridor is closed, responsibility for maintenance will be handed over to the two councils (Armidale Regional and Glen Innes Severn Shire).
-In the NE Rail Trail Plan, annual maintenance costs for the entire 103km rail trail are estimated at approximately \$95,000 per annum, based on data from Indigo Shire Council on maintenance costs for Victorian rail trails.
-Note this is significantly less than the \$310,000 per annum estimated in the New England Rail Trail Plan, which is regarded as an over-estimate as the trail will be available for grazing right up to its 6m border due to new fencing arrangements.
+It is anticipated that once the rail corridor is closed, responsibility for maintenance for Stage One will be handed over to Glen Innes Severn Council.
+In the Rail Trail Plan (Halliburton 2018 and 2020), annual maintenance costs for the Stage One rail trail are estimated at approximately \$54,200 per annum.
+This may be an over-estimate as adjoining landholders will be able to graze the corridor thus reducing regular clearing costs.
 Also, it is anticipated community groups will assume responsibility for some maintenance further reducing costs.